Wondering how to invest in cobalt? Our brief guide covers supply, demand and different investing options for this critical metal.

 How to invest in cobalt: Supply and demand

-Cobalt is mainly produced as a by-product of nickel and copper, and as mentioned the DRC supplies the bulk of the world’s cobalt.
+Cobalt is mainly produced as a by-product of copper and nickel, and as mentioned the DRC supplies the bulk of the world’s cobalt.
 Most cobalt in the DRC comes from an area known as the Copperbelt.
 It holds one-third of global cobalt reserves and accounts for 40 to 50 percent of cobalt output in the DRC.

-The DRC produced 64,000 MT of cobalt in 2017, far ahead of Russia’s 5,600 MT.
-The Eastern European nation was the world’s second-largest cobalt producer that year, while Australia and Canada were the third and fourth largest, respectively.
+The DRC produced 100,000 metric tons of cobalt in 2019, far ahead of Russia’s 6,100 metric tons.
+The Eastern European nation was the world’s second-largest cobalt producer that year, while Australia and the Philippines were the third and fourth largest, respectively.
 Cobalt is currently produced in about a dozen countries worldwide.

 Cobalt demand is also important to look at.
 It’s tough to say exactly how much demand for the metal will increase in the coming years, but many experts agree that growth will be substantial.
-As noted, the lithium-ion battery market will be a huge driver of that demand.
-Lithium-ion batteries are used in electric vehicles, as well as other electronics.
+As noted, the lithium-ion battery market will be a huge driver of that demand, as battery production increases due to the expected surge in electric cars.
+Lithium-ion batteries are not only used in electric cars, but also other electronics.

 How to invest in cobalt: Futures and stocks

-Those circumstances have begun to push cobalt prices up, and have left many investors interested in cobalt investing.
-As CommodityHQ notes, there are two main ways to invest in cobalt: futures and stocks.
+Those circumstances have left many investors interested in cobalt investing.
+As CommodityHQ notes, there are two main ways to invest in cobalt: cobalt futures and cobalt stocks.

 Another option to get exposure to the critical metal is to invest in cobalt-mining companies.
-Rawles recommends that investors interested in investing in cobalt look at copper- and nickel-focused companies that are mining or exploring for cobalt, “unless [they] are lucky enough to find a [junior with a] deposit that is primarily cobalt.”
+Benchmark Mineral Intelligence Head of Price Assessment Caspar Rawles has recommended that any investor interested in investing in cobalt looks at copper and nickel companies that are mining or exploring for cobalt, “unless (they) are lucky enough to find a (junior with a) deposit that is primarily cobalt.”

-“I think the key for smaller companies is to be targeting value-added products further downstream than simply a concentrate, such as cobalt sulfate, targeting the battery supply chain,” he added.
+He added, “I think the key for smaller companies is to be targeting value-added products further downstream than simply a concentrate, such as cobalt sulfate, targeting the battery supply chain.”

-Our overviews of TSX-listed and TSXV-listed cobalt companies that have seen year-to-date gains include a number of larger companies with exposure to cobalt, as well as some smaller companies looking to break into the space.
-They are a good place to start for those who are new to the space.
+Our overview of TSXV-listed cobalt companies that have seen year-to-date gains includes a number of larger companies with exposure to cobalt, as well as some smaller companies looking to break into the space.
+It is a good place to start for those who are new to the industry.

 This is an updated version of an article originally published by the Investing News Network in 2010.